 - networking with other professionals and the local community

 - not include specific content related to suicide method as this can increase risk of suicide contagion.

 For school resources, including guidelines and preventative strategies, see: Student Mental Health and Suicide Response/Planning

 This table describes how to manage critical incidents.

-Advise the principal promptly when they believe a:
+Advise the principal and school wellbeing leader promptly when they believe a: